katecpp/katecpp.github.io/_posts/2015-08-04-cppcheck-free-static-code-analysis.markdown

 tags: [static-analysis]
 ---

 CppCheck is a very helpful tool for C++ programmers.
-It performs the static code analysis of C++ project and discovers some types of error which can be easily overlooked by developers and compilers: out of bounds or uninitialized variables, redundant code, always true/false comparisons, exception safety and many others (all checks are listed <a href="http://sourceforge.net/p/cppcheck/wiki/ListOfChecks">here</a>).
+It performs the static code analysis of C++ project and discovers some types of error which can be easily overlooked by developers and compilers: out of bounds or uninitialized variables, redundant code, always true/false comparisons, exception safety and many others (<a href="http://sourceforge.net/p/cppcheck/wiki/ListOfChecks">list of all CppCheck checks</a>).
 If you want to maintain high code quality you should include the static code checks among the development routines.

 ### Setup
 CppCheck works on Linux and Windows.
 It is a free software under the GNU General Public License.
-Download CppCheck from the <a href="http://sourceforge.net/projects/cppcheck/">project page</a> or install <a href="http://installion.co.uk/ubuntu/precise/universe/c/cppcheck/install/index.html">via command line</a>.
+Download CppCheck from the <a href="http://sourceforge.net/projects/cppcheck/">project page</a> or <a href="http://installion.co.uk/ubuntu/precise/universe/c/cppcheck/install/index.html">install via command line</a>.

 ### Usage via console
 Open the console and navigate to the project directory.